vigetlabs/microcosm/docs/cheatsheet.md

 +--------------+
 getInitialState - Determines the initial state required to operate.
-Called on `Microcosm::start` willReset - Called whenever `Microcosm::reset` or `Microcosm::replace` is executed.
+Called on `Microcosm::start` willReset - Called whenever `Microcosm::reset` or `Microcosm::replace` is executed. register - Indicate what actions a Store should respond to

 Serialization
 +--------------+